pmkuny/homelab/README.md

 - Automated personal configurations (Nix, Ansible, Chezmoi)
 - Documentation of Effort (this document)

 From there, needs drove the rest.
 I started out initially with my Plex Server, which was the foundation of this effort, and slowly expanded the stack, services, and hardware involved.
+(TODO, next up is K8s hardware)

 ## Components